 1. Benary’s Giant Mix

-- Height: 3-4 feet tall
+- Height: 3 to 4 feet tall

 - Best For: Butterflies and bees

-- Growing Conditions: Full sun, well-draining soil
+- Growing Conditions: Full sun and soil that drains well

 - Watering: Water deeply once a week